smuuze/rpi_control_frmwrk/src/modules/mcu_top/readme/readme_mcu_top.md

 [[TOP]]

-MCU-TOP gives an overview about the task of the current system configuration on runtime. it can lsit all available task and their statistics, e.g. their cpu-runtime.
+MCU-TOP gives an overview about the task of the current system configuration on runtime. it can lsit all available task and their statistics, e.g. their cpu runtime.
 MCU-TOP also generates the current cpu usage in percent of all available tasks.

 <br>